iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Nesterov Type Acceleration via Proximal Point Method Part II.md

 ### **Def | AG Generic Form I**
 > Described in Nesterov ^[Y. Nesterov, Lectures on Convex Optimization, vol. 137. in Springer Optimization and Its Applications, vol. 137.
 Cham: Springer International Publishing, 2018. doi: 10.1007/978-3-319-91578-4.]
 (2.2.7), is an accelerated gradient method.
-> Here we faithfully resented it as the way it is in the book
+> Here we faithfully resented it as the way it is in the book.
 > Let $f$ be a $L$ Lipschitz smooth and $\mu\ge 0$ strongly convex function.
 > Choose $x_0$, $\gamma_0 > 0$, set $v_0 = x_0$, for iteration $k\ge 0$ it:
 > 1. Computes $\alpha_k \in (0, 1)$ by solving $L\alpha_k^2 = (1 - \alpha_k)\gamma_k + \alpha_k \mu$.